erdinnurjaman/Optimizing-Warehouse-Supply-Allocation-for-FMCG-Instant-Noodles-Company/README.md

 supply is still low – why?
 → Prescriptive
 ## 4. Data Understanding 📊
+This dataset consists of 25000 rows and 24 columns.

+**Information for each column**

+- Ware_house_ID = Product warehouse ID
+- WH_Manager_ID = Employee ID of warehouse manager
+- Location_type = Location of warehouse like in city or village
+- WH_capacity_size = Storage capacity size of the warehouse
+- zone = Zone of the warehouse
+- WH_regional_zone = Regional zone of the warehouse under each zone
+- num_refill_req_l3m = Number of times refilling has been done in last 3 months
+- transport_issue_l1y = Any transport issue like accident or goods stolen reported in last one year
+- Competitor_in_mkt = Number of instant noodles competitor in the market
+- retail_shop_num = Number of retails shop who sell the product under the warehouse area
+- wh_owner_type = Company is owning the warehouse or they have get the warehouse on rent
+- distributor_num = Number of distributer works in between warehouse and retail shops
+- flood_impacted = Warehouse is in the Flood impacted area indicator
+- flood_proof = Warehouse is flood proof indicators.
+Like storage is at some height not directly on the ground
+- electric_supply = Warehouse have electric back up like generator, so they can run the warehouse in load shedding
+- dist_from_hub = Distance between warehouse to the production hub in Kms
+- workers_num = Number of workers working in the warehouse
+- wh_est_year = Warehouse established year
+- storage_issue_reported_l3m = Warehouse reported storage issue to corporate office in last 3 months.
+Like rat, fungus because of moisture etc.
+- temp_reg_mach = Warehouse have temperature regulating machine indicator
+- approved_wh_govt_certificate = What kind of standard certificate has been issued to the warehouse from government regulatory body
+- wh_breakdown_l3m = Number of time warehouse face a breakdown in last 3 months.
+Like strike from worker, flood, or electrical failure
+- govt_check_l3m = Number of time government Officers have been visited the warehouse to check the quality and expire of stored food in last 3 months
+- product_wg_ton = Product has been shipped in last 3 months.
+Weight is in tons
 ## 5. Exploratory Data Analysis 📈
 ## 6. Data Cleaning & Transformation 🧹🧼✨
 ## 7. Visualization Strategy (Power BI Dashboard) 📊📈